 - Proof of home address

-Getting your child involved in the process of setting up the account from the very beginning can be a wise idea, so that depending on their age they have an appropriate level of understanding in relation to the process, the benefits and the responsibilities that go with having a bank account in their own name.
+Getting your child involved in the process of setting up the account from the very beginning can be a wise idea.
+Depending on their age, this could help them gain an appropriate level of understanding of the process, the benefits and the responsibilities that go with having a bank account in their own name.

 How do kids’ bank accounts differ from each other?

 If you compare accounts based on the following features, it will allow you to make a more considered decision based on all the costs and benefits associated with each product offering.

 - Age eligibility – Some financial institutions may have a certain age limit on who can apply for kids’ bank accounts, but in general terms the child should be under 18 years of age.
 Check the eligibility criteria for each account you’re looking at.

 - Fees – There typically aren’t ongoing monthly fees attached to kids’ bank accounts, but there may be a number of one-off fees that are applied for certain transactions, such as over-the-counter withdrawal fees.
 Check under which circumstances an account holder may incur a fee; and if there are certain account keeping fees that may be payable, you will need to factor that into your cost calculations.